cp-algorithms/cp-algorithms/src/contrib.md

 Larger images should be posted to some image-hosting, like [PostImage](http://postimage.org) or [ImgUr](http://imgur.com/) - they will then give you the url to insert into the page.

+## Modifying CSS and JS files

+This is not something you usually need to do, when just writing content.
+It is rather for exceptional cases there arose necessity to improve general page style or behavior.
+These files are (due to certain technical reasons) in the other branch of the same github repository: https://github.com/e-maxx-eng/e-maxx-eng/tree/gh-pages - please, be careful here, as usually changes will affect the whole site.
+Also make sure site's cache and your browser cache is expired after changes done, otherwise testing could be bewildering.

 ## Creating anchors and link to them

 It is possible to generate HTLM anchors for sections of an article.